digital-asset/daml-platform-observability-example/README.md

 1. Get an access key from Digital Asset.
 This step needs to be performed once.
-If you haven't logged in before, you can get an access key by logging in to [digitalasset.jfrog.io](https://digitalasset.jfrog.io) using your Google account and generating an identity token on your [Artifactory profile page](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile).
+If you haven't logged in before, you can get an access key by logging in to [digitalasset.jfrog.io](https://digitalasset.jfrog.io) and generating an identity token on your [Artifactory profile page](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile).
 If your email is john.doe@digitalasset.com, your Artifactory username is `john.doe`.